whobbes22/Coffee-Shop/README.md

 ## Description

 _This is a web page application that allows a user to store information about various types of Coffee.
-You are allowed to add sacks of coffee which will add 130 lb's of coffee to the stock and sell 1 lb of coffee at a time._
+Clicking on the coffee after creating them allows you to go to the details section.
+Here you are allowed to add sacks of coffee which will add 130 lb's of coffee to the stock and sell 1 lb of coffee at a time._

 ## Setup/Installation Requirements

 * _Clone `Coffee-Shop` from the repository to desired location_
 * _Navigate to cloned directory via your local terminal command line_
 * _In terminal run the command `npm install`_
-* _In terminal run the command `npm run build`_
 * _In terminal run the command `npm start`_

 ## Known Bugs